-The Foundation seeks to add value to its partners in ways beyond the purely financial.
-For example, wherever appropriate it seeks to introduce grant recipients that have complementary interests to each other, for their mutual benefit; and AKO Capital staff are encouraged to volunteer their time and expertise with the Foundation’s beneficiaries.
+The Foundation seeks to add value to its partners in ways beyond the purely financial: for example, AKO Capital staff are encouraged to volunteer their time and expertise with the Foundation’s beneficiaries.

 The Foundation takes pride in the leanness of its administration, which results in fast decision-making, and in the greatest possible proportion of its resources being available to support beneficiaries.
 Our vision is to be recognised as a cost-effective and fast-moving organisation that stands out for its speed of decision-making.
 At the same time, the Foundation continues to apply analytical rigour to ensuring that the impact of its grant-making is maximised.

 The Foundation adopts a proactive approach to grant-making; accordingly, it does not seek applications for grants, and does not make grants in response to unsolicited applications.

 For more information about AKO Capital, please click here.